edumserrano/playwright-adventures/demos/docker/README.md

 > [!IMPORTANT]
 >
 > This demo solves this issue by allowing you to set the `--poll` option of the [Angular CLI ng serve command](https://angular.io/cli/serve) via an extra parameter that can be passed into the `npm run test:ui` npm script.
-Check the `fileChangesDetectionSupportMode` option on the [Available options for running tests with UI mode](#available-options-for-running-tests-with-ui-mode) section.
+Check the `fileChangesDetectionSupportMode` option on the [Run tests with UI mode > Available options for running tests](#available-options-for-running-tests-1) section.

 When running tests in UI mode you always want the app to rebuild when you change the code so that you can run tests on your latest changes.